 Mountains are the home of many cultures and diverse Indigenous knowledge and local knowledge (systems), which can and do provide strong support for place-based integrated adaptation and mitigation strategies (Merino et al., 2019).
-Indigenous knowledge and local knowledge reinforce community adaptive capacity, yet governance structures and processes, including the deliberate design and implementation of climate policy, can constrain that capacity from being realised (Hill, 2013; McDowell et al., 2014; Wyborn et al., 2015; Klepp and Chavez-Rodriguez, 2018; Lavorel et al., 2019) (high confidence).
-Communities, particularly poor and remote mountain communities, are vulnerable to climate change and there is a need for capacity building in research, policy development and implementation for pursuing climate resilient development (Manton and Stevenson, 2014).
-Climatic stressors and socio-economic changes are changing traditional genderscapes in mountain communities (Goodrich et al., 2019).
-There is increasing evidence on the roles that gendered diversity in knowledge, institutions, and everyday practices can play in addressing barriers and creating opportunities for achieving resilience, adaptive capacity and sustainability in societies (Gioli et al., 2014; Ravera et al., 2016; Su et al., 2017; Udas et al., 2018; Goodrich et al., 2019; Sujakhu et al., 2019).
+Indigenous knowledge and local knowledge reinforce community adaptive capacity, yet governance structures and processes, including the deliberate design and implementation of climate policy, can constrain that capacity from being realised (high confidence) (Hill, 2013; McDowell et al., 2014; Wyborn et al., 2015; Klepp and Chavez-Rodriguez, 2018; Lavorel et al., 2019).
+Communities, particularly poor and remote mountain communities, are vulnerable to climate change, and there is a need for capacity-building in research, policy development and implementation to pursue climate resilient development (Manton and Stevenson, 2014).
+Climatic stressors and socioeconomic changes are changing traditional genderscapes in mountain communities (Goodrich et al., 2019).
+There is increasing evidence on the roles that gendered diversity in knowledge, institutions and everyday practices can play in addressing barriers and creating opportunities for achieving resilience, adaptive capacity and sustainability in societies (Gioli et al., 2014; Ravera et al., 2016; Su et al., 2017; Udas et al., 2018; Goodrich et al., 2019; Sujakhu et al., 2019).

-Concerning climate policy and planning for climate resilient development in mountains, a review of mountain specific priorities in the National Adaptation Programmes of Action (NAPA) submitted to the UNFCCC shows that countries have prioritized improving agricultural outputs by introducing climate smart crops and upgrading and building climate resilient irrigation infrastructure (UNFCCC, 2020c).
-Countries that have submitted their NAPs to the UNFCCC have prioritized improving ecosystem resilience through conserving agro-biodiversity in mountains.
-Countries have also focused on achieving food security in mountain regions and laying the foundations for food availability, stability, access and safety amidst increasing climate risks (UNFCCC, 2020a).
+Concerning climate policy and planning for climate resilient development in mountains, a review of mountain-specific priorities in the National Adaptation Programmes of Action (NAPA) submitted to the UNFCCC shows that countries have prioritised improving agricultural outputs by introducing climate-smart crops and upgrading and building climate-resilient irrigation infrastructure (UNFCCC, 2020c).
+Countries that have submitted their NAPAs to the UNFCCC have prioritised improving ecosystem resilience through conserving agro-biodiversity in mountains.
+Countries have also focused on achieving food security in mountain regions and laying foundations for food availability, stability, access and safety amid increasing climate risks (UNFCCC, 2020a).

-In the Nationally Determined Contributions (NDCs) where mountain regions are specifically mentioned, countries have prioritized climate resilient solutions, including, developing a low carbon green economy through implementing low carbon transport systems and encouraging sustainable waste management practices, as well as developing infrastructure for climate resilient agriculture, the sustainable management of forests and the conservation of biodiversity.
-Several countries have specifically pledged to build climate resilient mountain infrastructure taking into account future climate uncertainties.
-Countries have also identified the need for capacity building of national stakeholders and have pledged to provide relevant climate information (UNFCCC, 2020b).
+In the NDCs where mountain regions are specifically mentioned, countries have prioritised climate-resilient solutions, including developing a low-carbon green economy through implementing low-carbon transport systems and encouraging sustainable waste management practices, as well as developing infrastructure for climate-resilient agriculture, the sustainable management of forests and the biodiversity conservation.
+Several countries have specifically pledged to build climate-resilient mountain infrastructure taking into account future climate uncertainties.
+Countries have also identified the need for capacity-building of national stakeholders and have pledged to provide relevant climate information (UNFCCC, 2020b).

-Similar pledges are announced in formal institutional arrangements such as the Alpine Convention and the Carpathian Convention.
-The Alpine Convention's climate action plan prioritises reaching climate-neutral and climate resilient Alps by 2050.
-For this, implementation pathways on specific sectors have been identified ensuring coherence to global and regional goals such as the Paris agreement, SDGs, EU legislations and climate laws (AlpineConvention, 2021).
-Likewise, the Carpathian Convention's working group on climate change has presented a long-term vision towards combating climate change thorough amending the article of the convention to focus specifically on climate change adaptation and mitigation (CarpathianConvention, 2020).
+Similar pledges have been announced in formal institutional arrangements such as the Alpine Convention and the Carpathian Convention.
+The Alpine Convention's climate action plan prioritises reaching a climate-neutral and climate-resilient Alps by 2050.
+For this, implementation pathways for specific sectors have been identified ensuring coherence with global and regional goals such as the Paris agreement, SDGs, EU and climate legislation (AlpineConvention, 2021).
+Likewise, the Carpathian Convention's working group on climate change has presented a long-term vision towards combating climate change through amending the article of the convention to focus specifically on climate change adaptation and mitigation (Carpathian Convention, 2020).